 The Nebraska Department of Health and Human Services notifies EHS grantees each year about the allotments and solicits applications.
-Grantees must submit a budget and an application, which must include the following:
+Grantees must submit a budget and a work plan, which must include the following:

-- plan for recruitment and selection of family and center-based community programs; - descriptions of professional development opportunities for potential community child care partners; - developmentally-appropriate practices to be used; and - consultation and technical assistance provided for movement toward licensing and accreditation.
+- · plan for recruitment and selection of family child care homes and center-based community programs; - descriptions of professional development opportunities for potential community child care partners;

+- developmentally-appropriate practices to be used; and - consultation and technical assistance provided for movement toward licensing and accreditation.

 Grantees are invited to renew their applications every year.
-Agencies submit a letter if they are interested in participating again in the following year(s).
+Programs submit a letter if they are interested in participating again in the following year(s).